 The California State Department of Justice (DOJ) maintains CURES, which contains electronic information about the prescribing and dispensing of certain drugs.
 Using CURES, physicians, pharmacists, and other registered users (such as law enforcement officials) can review a patient's prescription drug history to potentially prevent the abuse of prescription drugs.
 For each prescription of certain types of drugs, the dispenser is required to provide specified information on a weekly basis to DOJ, including the name, address, and date of birth of the user of the drug.
-Under current law, prescribers and pharmacists are not required to consult the database prior to prescribing or dispensing controlled substances.
+Prescribers and pharmacists are not currently required to register to use the system or consult the database prior to prescribing or dispensing controlled substances.
 In February of 2013, DOJ estimated that about 6 percent of all prescribers and pharmacists in California are registered to use the system.
+However, beginning January 1, 2016, prescribers and pharmacists will be required to apply to obtain access to CURES, but they will not be required to consult CURES prior to prescribing or dispensing controlled substances.